Click for information on the following:

 - Choose foods lower in fat, salt and sugars

-Please click this link for Eatwell User Guide
+Please click this link to access further information about the Eatwell Plate

 Alternatively please click link for Healthy Eating Questionnaire